deanovision/api/README.md

 ```
 #### DELETE Client From Class by Class ID For INSTRUCTORS
 `https://anywhere-fitness.herokuapp.com/classes/remove/:id/client`

+Returns an Array of Clients Signed up for Class Based on ID Provided in URL

 Send Class ID in the URL String and the User ID in the Body of the Request